 Your gift creates dignity for women

 Caroline Teti is GiveDirectly’s Director of Safeguarding and Recipient Advocacy.
-Listen to Caroline narrate her letter: As a woman born in the rural villages of western Kenya, I watched mothers toiling to make life livable for their children, forgoing the basics to give us access to the little they could.
-It was not uncommon for […]
+Listen to Caroline narrate her letter: Hello — as a woman born in the rural villages of western Kenya, I watched mothers toiling to make life livable for their children, forgoing the basics to give us access to the little they could.
+It was not […]

 A Global Cash-Transfer Fund Could End Extreme Poverty